Babarkh4n/Assigment/README.md

 Google - was more specified and suggested me exactly to the point what i was looking for in first 3 suggestions. duckduckgo - was not linking what i was searching for bing - was not showing user required suggestions thus was not satisfying.
+Algorithms used by
+Google - PageRank, which give it an upper hand. bing - according to research bing uses spam detector. duckduckgo - uses Webcrawler, duckduckbot and other search engines as well.